pivdnber/pivdnber.github.io/_pages/about.md

 I've become research support staff at Ghent University in the [Rehabilitation Sciences](https://www.ugent.be/ge/reva/en) department.
 I recently joined the Editorial Board of the [Journal of Sports Sciences](https://www.tandfonline.com/action/journalInformation?show=editorialBoard&journalCode=rjsp20&) and occasionally contribute peer review on submitted articles.
 In my spare time I enjoy outdoors sports and hiking in the mountains with others.

-Check out a [project](https://https://www.ugent.be/ge/bsw/en/research/biomechanics/projects#motor-retraining-by-real-time-sonic-feedback---understanding-strategies-of-low-impact-running) I’ve been working, [follow me](https://twitter.com/SportSciSum) on twitter, or get in touch<mailto:pieter.vandenberghe@ugent.be>!
+Check out a [project](https://https://www.ugent.be/ge/bsw/en/research/biomechanics/projects#motor-retraining-by-real-time-sonic-feedback---understanding-strategies-of-low-impact-running) I’ve been working, [follow me](https://twitter.com/SportSciSum) on twitter, or [get in touch](mailto:pieter.vandenberghe@ugent.be)!